 Americans are living longer, with fewer deaths from heart disease and cancer, but with more chronic illnesses, according to America’s Health Rankings’ assessment of the nation’s health on a state-by-state basis, sponsored by the not-for-profit United Health Foundation.
 This may help explain why about 91 percent of the 1,650,000 U.S. nursing home residents are over age 65.

 The Other Nine Percent

-The Sunshine state, of course, has its share of elderly retirees in nursing homes, but surprisingly there is also a much younger population – about 220 children – there too.
+In Florida there are many retirees living in nursing homes, but surprisingly there is also a much younger population – about 220 children – living in nursing homes as well.
 The Miami Herald came out against the practice of “warehousing” disabled children at senior nursing homes in a Feb.
 7 editorial.
 The editorial pointed to Golden Glades Nursing & Rehabilitation Center in Miami Gardens, where two teens, Marie Freyre and Bryan Louzada, died, as an example of why this practice has to stop.
 The girl died hours after arriving, after caregivers failed to give her life-saving anti-seizure drugs.
 The Miami Gardens nursing home was fined $300,000 by federal regulators after her death, but in their opinion that doesn’t solve the tragedy.

 Young people, ages 31 to 64, also make up a growing segment of the nursing home population, a 2010 special series report by Joseph Shapiro, a NPR News Investigations correspondent, shows.
 It explains that a reason may be record budget cuts to programs that help people live at home.